Impact

 Affected Systems

 Affected variants are Google Chrome running the stable channel up to version 149.0.7827.53.
-Any system using these releases is potentially susceptible to the data‑leak scenario described.
+Any system using those releases is potentially susceptible to the described data‑leak scenario.

 Risk and Exploitability

-The security team rates the flaw as Medium within Chromium’s internal severity scale.
-No EPSS score is publicly available, and the vulnerability is not listed in CISA’s KEV catalog, indicating limited evidence of active exploitation.
+The security team rates the flaw as Medium, reflected by a CVSS score of 6.5.
+An EPSS score of < 1% indicates a very low, but non‑zero, likelihood of exploitation, and the vulnerability is not listed in CISA’s KEV catalog, indicating limited evidence of active exploitation.
 Exploitation requires an attacker to first subvert the renderer process—typically through local compromise or an advanced web‑based attack—after which the attacker can deliver the crafted HTML and read cross‑origin content.
 Given the need for renderer compromise, the leverage is moderate but the confidentiality impact and lack of active exploits suggest a risk that warrants swift patching.

 OpenCVE Enrichment